nosana-ci/docs.nosana.io/docs/tokens/nft.md

 ### Keyboard

 The peripherals to your device.
-Some keyboard` are rarer than others.
+Some keyboards are rarer than others.

 | Rarity  | Attribute   |
 |---------|-------------|